-Anyone who illegally uses an engineering seal commits an offence under section 40 of the Act and is liable for a maximum fine of \$25,000 for a first offence, and \$50,000 for any subsequent offence.
-In cases involving the illegal use of an engineering seal, police could also lay fraud or forgery charges under the Criminal Code of Canada.
-Generally, it is unlicensed persons, operating without the knowledge or consent of practitioners, who carry out these offences.
+Anyone who illegally uses an engineering seal could be found guilty of an offence under Section 40 of the Professional Engineers Act and could be fined up to a maximum of \$10,000 for a first offence, and \$25,000 for any subsequent offence.
+In cases involving the illegal use of an engineering seal, police could also lay fraud or forgery charges.
+Generally, it is unlicensed persons, operating without the knowledge or consent of a practioners, who carry out these offences.
 This is one of the reasons why practitioners should store and use their seals in a secure place.